David Goodall (botanist): Personal life

 Goodall was married three times and had four children and 12 grandchildren.
 When asked why he thought he had managed to reach such a great age, he noted that "genetics helps" but urged "to keep alive, keep active."
 He played tennis up until the age of 90, and was an amateur poet and actor, performing with a Perth theatre group.
+Goodall was an atheist and not religious.

 Death

 Goodall advocated for the legalisation of voluntary euthanasia, being a member of assisted dying advocacy group Exit International for over twenty years.
 His death in 2018, aged 104, was an assisted suicide.

 Carol O'Neill, a representative from Exit International, said Goodall's health had affected him greatly.
 She explained that it came at a time when he was also forced to give up driving and performing in theatre.
 He just didn't have the same spirit and he was packing up all his books.
 Goodall's decision to end his life was hastened by a serious fall in his one-room apartment.

 He was only found by the cleaner two days later.
 Doctors called for around-the-clock care, or that he be moved to a nursing home.

 On 30 April 2018, Goodall announced his plans to end his own life the following month with the aid of physicians in Switzerland.
 During the signing of paperwork in the Swiss clinic, David Goodall was questioned about his health and he stated: "I'm not ill.
 I want to die," he insisted.

 The business class flight tickets to Europe, for himself and his helpers, were financed by crowdfunding via the website GoFundMe, where 376 donors exceeded the target of A$20,000.
 He stated: "I don't want to go to Switzerland, though it's a nice country.
 But I have to do that in order to get the opportunity of suicide which the Australian system does not permit.
 My feeling is that an old person like myself should have full citizenship rights including the right to assisted suicide."

 Goodall travelled first to France to visit family, and then to Liestal, Switzerland, where two doctors cleared him to proceed with his assisted suicide, although he was not terminally ill.
 In Switzerland, Exit International organised a press conference during which Goodall answered journalists' questions and sang the first few lines of the fourth movement of Beethoven's Ninth Symphony, based on Friedrich Schiller's poem Ode to Joy, in German.

-Professor David Goodall ended his life on 10 May while listening to Beethoven's Symphony No. 9.
+Goodall ended his life on 10 May while listening to Beethoven's Symphony No. 9.
 Surrounded by his family, Goodall pushed a lever that set in motion the lethal injection of Nembutal.
-He woke up shortly after a failed attempt to administer the drug and said: "Oh, it's taking rather a long time."
-After successfully pushing the lever, he then closed his eyes and passed away while being in the presence of his family.
+After an initial failed attempt to administer the drug, he woke up and said: "Oh, it's taking rather a long time," before successfully pushing the lever.
+He closed his eyes and died shortly afterward, in the presence of his family.